Breaking the Myths about the Lottery

 Now if you’ve been reading our site for a while, you already know that it is completely possible to win the lottery more than once.
 Some people even have won twice in a single game!

-7. Lottery Is a Form of Taxation
+7. A Lottery Is a Form of Taxation

 Paying your taxes is a necessary part of life—there is just no way to avoid it (unless you want to go to jail that is).
 Playing the lottery is completely voluntary.
 It is that simple.
-No one is forcing you to go to your local corner store and purchasing a ticket.
+No one is forcing you to go to your local corner store and purchase a ticket.

 One thing that you should always keep in mind is that the lottery is not predictable and cannot be manipulated.
 Instead of feeding into the myths, enjoy the game for what it is.
 It is supposed to be fun, and exciting, and if you win—great!
 No matter what, keep an eye on the prize!